 Anyone interested in participating in the event can meet at 10:00 am in the parking lot of the former Sandy Hook Visitor’s Center, located 1.8 miles north of the park entrance.
 This is across the road from the Spermaceti Cove observation boardwalk.

-MCAS field trips are open to both members and non-members of the Monmouth County Audubon Society, and admission is always free.
-(Some trips occasionally require admission fees to parks, or special fares.
-These will be noted.)
+The trip is open to both members and non-members of the Monmouth County Audubon Society, and participation is free.
 Advance registration is not required.
-Participants should bring binoculars and field guides and should dress appropriately for the weather, including clothing suitable for rain if the forecast is questionable.
-Conditions along the coast can be blustery and unpredictable at this time of year.
+Participants should dress appropriately for chilly temperatures, which are common along the coast at this time of year.
+Binoculars are essential, and a field guide is helpful.
 Pets are not permitted.
-Why?